sireesha0904/MyProfile/README.md

 ---

+## About Me
+I am a Computer Science Engineering student and a passionate Full Stack Developer with a keen interest in software technology.
+My journey in tech has led me to acquire a diverse skill set, including AI tools related to my courses and experience as a Prompt Engineer.
+I enjoy exploring new skills and technologies, and 🌱 I'm currently diving deeper into the world of Data Science.
-🌱 Currently, I'm honing my skills in data science and analysis, delving into machine learning algorithms, mastering data visualization techniques, and tackling real-world datasets.📚 I'm currently preparing to  acquire new skills to enhance my capabilities further. and I'm also exploring AI tools for Excel, Power BI, and data analysis.
+I'm also exploring AI tools for Excel, Power BI, and data analysis.

+## My Skills
+- **Full Stack Development:** Proficient in building end-to-end web applications using modern frameworks and technologies.
+- **AI and Machine Learning:** Hands-on experience with AI tools and techniques as part of my coursework.
+- **Prompt Engineering:** Expertise in crafting prompts to optimize AI model outputs.
+- **Data Science:** Basic knowledge with a strong desire to expand my expertise in this field.

 💬 Feel free to ask me about my expertise in:

-- Frontend: HTML, CSS, JavaScript, React.js
+- Frontend: HTML, CSS, JavaScript, Angular
-- Backend: Node.js, Express.js, Java, C
+- Backend: Node.js, Python, Java, C
 - Database: MongoDB, MySQL
 - Others: Bootstrap, Materialize CSS